build-on-aws/content/tutorials/navigating-amazon-eks/series.md

 * [Exposing and Grouping Applications Using the AWS Load Balancer Controller on an Amazon EKS IPv4 Cluster](/tutorials/eks-cluster-load-balancer-ipv4)
 * [Exposing and Grouping Applications Using the AWS Load Balancer Controller (LBC) on an Amazon EKS IPv6 Cluster](/tutorials/eks-cluster-load-balancer-ipv6)

-### Stage 3: Achieve Operational Readiness
+### Stage 3: Optimize and Integrate with AWS Services

-These tutorials dive into the operational core of your EKS clusters, focusing on the components you put in place for clusters in production.
-You'll master the facets of cloud sustainability from using Prometheus, Amazon CloudWatch for seamless monitoring to DNS record automation with ExternalDNS, capitalizing on AWS services for a resilient operational foundation.
+These tutorials guide you through optimizing the operational aspects of your EKS clusters and seamlessly integrating them with additional AWS services.
+You'll build upon foundational elements to master cloud sustainability using tools and services like Prometheus, Amazon CloudWatch, or AWS Batch.

 Tutorials coming soon!